COMSOC-Community/comsoc-website/docs/index.md

 ## Selected Topics
 {: #topics}

-COMSOC researchers engage in a broad range of research topics, all based on scenarios in which collective decisions are to be reached based on individual preferences.
+Researchers in computational social choice engage in a broad range of research topics, all based on scenarios in which collective decisions are to be reached based on individual preferences.

 <div markdown="1" class="paragraphs-with-lettrine-wrapper">